Anxiety

 What Is High Functional Anxiety?

-Many people who suffer from anxiety have learned to hide it well.
-They can often be successful individuals who struggle with the emotional impact of functional anxiety.
-The anxiety may present as controlling behavior, efficiency, or perfectionism.
-But in reality, the individual's anxiety is driving their need to manage the world around them.
-Our clinicians teach techniques to manage feelings of anxiety to reduce the stress on the body and mind.
+Many people who experience anxiety have learned to hide it well.
+They may appear successful, yet still struggle with the emotional toll of functional anxiety.
+This anxiety can present as controlling behavior, hyper-efficiency, or perfectionism—but often, it’s the anxiety itself driving the need to manage the complex world around them.
+Our trained clinicians help individuals learn practical techniques to manage their anxiety, thereby easing its impact on the mind and the body.

 Disclaimer: This website is for informational purposes only.
 It does not, and should not, serve as mental health services.
 Should you, or someone you know, be experiencing a mental health crisis, call 911 or proceed to the nearest emergency room.